-MWI1, MWI0: Memory Wait Insertion (bits 7-6)-Specifies the number of wait states introduced into CPU or DMAC memory access cycles.
+MWI1, MWI0: Memory Wait Insertion (bits 7-6).
+Specifies the number of wait states introduced into CPU or DMAC memory access cycles.
 MWI1 and MWI0 are set to 1 during RESET.
+(See Wait-State Generator for details.)

-IWI1, IWI0: I/O Wait Insertion (bits 5-4)-Specifies the number of wait states introduced into CPU or DMAC I/O access cycles.
+IWI1, IWI0: I/O Wait Insertion (bits 5-4).
+Specifies the number of wait states introduced into CPU or DMAC I/O access cycles.
 IWI1 and IWI0 are set to 1 during RESET.
+See Wait-State Generator for details.

-DMS1, DMS0: DMA Request Sense (bits 3-2)-DMS1 and DMS0 specify the DMA request sense for channel 0 and channel 1 respectively.
+DMS1, DMS0: DMA Request Sense (bits 3-2).
+DMS1 and DMS0 specify the DMA request sense for channel 0 and channel 1 respectively.
 When reset to 0, the input is level sense.
 When set to 1, the input is edge sense.
 DMS1 and DMS0 are cleared to 0 during RESET.

-Typically, for an input/source device, the associated DMS bit must be programmed as 0 for level sense because the device undertakes a relatively long period to update its REQUEST signal after the DMA channel reads data from it in the first of the two machine cycles involved in transferring a byte.
+Typically, for an input/source device, the associated DMS bit should be programmed as 0 for level sense because the device undertakes a relatively long period to update its REQUEST signal after the DMA channel reads data from it in the first of the two machine cycles involved in transferring a byte.